jxnblk/mdx-deck/packages/gatsby-plugin/README.md

 # @mdx-deck/gatsby-plugin

-Gatsby plugin used internally in core mdx-deck package
+Lightweight alternative to core mdx-deck

+- No steps
+- No print mode
+- No export
+- No layouts